Medical Displays for PACS & Imaging Workstation Integrators

 Pilot workstation build

-Confirm performance targets and define a repeatable configuration baseline for the workstation platform.
+Define a repeatable configuration baseline for the workstation program.

-Coordinate key documentation needs early to reduce downstream changes and re-validation work.
+Confirm key documentation needs early to reduce downstream changes.

-Scale to hospitals and clinics with consistent multi-monitor behavior and predictable integration details.
+Scale across hospitals and clinics with predictable multi-monitor behavior.

 Multi-site rollout of PACS diagnostic workstations with dual medical displays in a hospital imaging department